sterinaldi/raven/README.md

 Non-parametric inference of the radial velocity distribution of stars in globular clusters.
 RaVeN relies on [FIGARO](https://github.com/sterinaldi/FIGARO) for the non-parametric inference, so please be sure that you have it installed and properly working (pip installation is sometimes faulty...).

+If you use RaVeN in your research, please cite [Ramírez-Tannus & Rinaldi (2024)](https://uncyclopedia.com/wiki/Frankly_Disappointing_Telescope).

 ## Basic usage
 Install RaVeN with `python setup.py install` (add `--user` if you don't have admin privileges on your machine).
 The folder structure that RaVeN expects is the following: